 All of the photos that we take with our phones are touched by computer vision, but can we go beyond nice photos?

 This is probably the most prominent example of computer vision use in practice and Elon Musk once again promises us that we will achieve self-driving capabilities this year.
 We cannot promise you that, but if you recently bought a new car, you can most definitely see computer vision at work when using cruise control and decide for yourself.
-Full self-driving is nevertheless difficult to achieve due to the long tail challenge and the heavy use of supervised AI, which providers still seems to rely heavily.
+Full self-driving is nevertheless difficult to achieve due to the long tail challenge and the heavy use of supervised AI, which providers still seems to rely on heavily.

 Manufacturing domain is probably one of the oldest application domains of computer vision, with its roots in quality control (QC), where machine vision and basic image processing have been used for decades to measure product dimensions, shapes of objects or any other basic characteristics that can tell bad produce from a good one.
 The new paradigm of a data-driven computer vision has been reinventing the domain of QC, by dropping the reliance on complex manually engineered rule-based decision systems, increasing the effectiveness of such systems and their ability to spot even the slightest of product deficiencies, but the current solutions are still heavily reliant on human labels and supervised AI.